-If you’re new to property investment, understanding the difference between real estate agents, real estate sales representatives and property managers (and why it matters) can be tricky.
+If you’re new to property investment, understanding the difference between real estate agents, real estate sales representatives and property managers in Perth (and why it matters) can be tricky.

 Having an insight into these roles can help you choose the right agency for the services you need.
 In this blog, we’ll outline the difference between these roles, from qualifications to responsibilities and essential qualities.

 What is a Real Estate Agent?

 A real estate agent is someone paid to act as an agent for property owners in real estate transactions (sales or leasing).
 They must be licensed as required by the Real Estate and Business Agents’ Act 1978 (the REBA Act).

 Agents can only be licensed after completing extensive training, demonstrating good character, and having substantial financial resources.
 They must keep up to date by completing compulsory professional development each year.

 Whether they specialise in sales or property management or do both, every real estate agency must be controlled by a licensed agent.